Meet Prof. Dr. Arokiaraj Pappusamy

-Dr Arokiaraj Pappusamy is currently Professor and Dean of the School of Science and Engineering.
+Dr Arokiaraj Pappusamy is currently the Deputy Vice-Chancellor of MIU and the Dean of the School of Biotechnology.

 He has served in the Rubber Research Institute of Malaysia for 35 years.
 As a senior research officer in the Biotechnology unit, he was instrumental in generating the first transgenic rubber plant in the world in 1994.
 He was granted the Chevening Scholarship from the British Council for his BSc and PhD studies at King’s College, London.